 “Highly Technical” means that this type of therapy requires a high level of therapist’s skills and precisely planned interventions by the psychologist.

 The outcomes of this psychotherapy are the restoration and development of the neural pathways that will improve your relationships with others, improve your judgement, and give you an increased sense of freedom and creativity.

 As a result of this work distress, loneliness, anxiety and depression are healed and objectionable behaviors are resolved.

 Progress continues naturally after the end of therapy.
 People have said that it is like doing four years of therapy in a month.

-Intensive Psychotherapy is a commitment of considerable time and money.
+Accelerated Psychotherapy is a commitment of considerable time and money.
 The first thing expected of you is to take this commitment seriously.
 This probably will require some planning to arrange your life so that you can keep all of your appointments as scheduled.

 You will be expected to keep all of your appointments as scheduled in advance.
 There is no reimbursement should you come late or miss an appointment, or if you want to withdraw from therapy.

 You will find that therapy becomes demanding so you will need to plan on taking good care of yourself.
-This means getting regular and adequate sleep, good nutrition, avoidance of all substances of abuse including alcohol, cannabus, and other non-prescribed drugs.
+This means getting regular and adequate sleep, good nutrition, avoidance of all substances of abuse including alcohol, cannabis, and other non-prescribed drugs.
 I recommend that you get regular exercise.

 With your consent to record, Dr. Woodman will review the video recording to evaluate the effectiveness of his interventions and your responses to them.
 This helps him plan future sessions.
 With your consent, he may also show portions of a recording to a nationally recognized expert to help him be more effective in your treatment.